-- if it is lost or stolen, as long as it's reported before the cheque is presented - we get a court order entitling us not to pay or there is a court order preventing us from paying - · if the bank cheque is defaced, badly damaged, significantly changed or forged - if the person who bought it didn't have enough money in their account or got it from us by fraud.
+Bank cheques can be stopped or cancelled if lost or stolen, as long as it's reported before the cheque is presented, or if the bank who wrote the cheque gets a Court order.

+Bank cheques can also be stopped or cancelled if the bank who wrote the cheque or the bank receiving the cheque believes it is defaced, badly damaged, significantly changed, forged, or fake.
+Or, a bank cheque can be stopped or cancelled if the person who bought it didn't have enough money in their account or got it from the bank by fraud.